-For example, let’s say that Income Irene also owns 100 shares of XYZ Corp. (again selling at $31.50), a she, too, comes to the realization that she can write a covered call with a strike price of $35 that expires in just under two months for $1.50.
+For example, let’s say that Income Irene also owns 100 shares of XYZ Corp. (again selling at $31.50), and she, too, comes to the realization that she can write a covered call with a strike price of $35 that expires in just under two months for $1.50.

 Just like above, If Irene does not write the call, her possible outcomes are:

 • stock below $31.50 = lost money (but still owns the stock)

 • stock above $31.50 = made money (but still owns the stock)

 • stock at $31.50 = broke even (but still owns the stock)